-- 44. The armed conflict in Ukraine, which began in late February 2022, created unprecedented challenges for the Agency in the implementation of safeguards in Ukraine under the CSA (INFCIRC/550) and the AP (INFCIRC/550/Add.1).
-Nevertheless, the Agency continued to undertake its vital verification role in Ukraine throughout the year and was able to conduct sufficient in-field verification activities necessary to draw the safeguards conclusion for Ukraine for 2022. - 45.
-In 2022, as travel restrictions and quarantine requirements continued to ease around the world, the overall impact of the COVID-19 pandemic on the implementation of Agency safeguards has been significantly lower compared to that observed in 2020 and 2021.
-Overall, by the end of 2022, the
+51. The armed conflict in Ukraine that began in late February 2022 created unprecedented challenges for the Agency in the implementation of safeguards in Ukraine under the CSA (INFCIRC/550) and the AP (INFCIRC/550/Add.1).
+Nevertheless, the Agency continued to undertake its vital verification role in Ukraine throughout the year and was able to conduct sufficient in-field verification activities necessary to draw the safeguards conclusion for Ukraine for 2023.